 Lead counsel to IFS Industries, Inc. and an individual employee in defense of trade secret and related claims in the State District Court of Minnesota, Ramsey County, involving the alleged misappropriation of hot melt adhesive formulations containing amorphous poly-alpha olefins and heterophasic metallocene-catalyzed polypropylene.
 Obtained early dismissal of a claim seeking to gain ownership of certain IFS Industries patents and patent applications based on plaintiff’s refusal to join an indispensable party.
 Obtained an order requiring plaintiff to identify its alleged trade secrets with specificity prior to discovery.
 Following discovery and motion practice, including a motion by plaintiff to withdraw its trade secret count, the case was resolved by settlement.
 Adherent Laboratories, Inc. v.
 William Bunnelle and IFS Industries, Inc., No. 62-CV-16-531.

 Lead trial counsel to lead defendant Amneal Pharmaceuticals in Endo Pharm. v.
-Amneal Pharm., et al, a three-day Hatch-Waxman patent infringement trial before Judge Andrews of the Federal District Court in Delaware.
+Amneal Pharm., et al., a three-day Hatch-Waxman patent infringement trial before Judge Andrews of the Federal District Court in Delaware.
 The case involved the validity of claims to oxymorphone hydrochloride with low levels of alpha, beta unsaturated ketones, the active ingredient in Opana.
-The case was tried July 11-13, 2016 and is pending in the Court of Appeals for the Federal Circuit.
+The case was tried July 11-13, 2016.

 Lead counsel for Virtual Radiologic Corporation and Nighthawk Radiology Services in Virtual Radiologic Corp. v.
 Tandem, an action for patent infringement, copyright infringement, misappropriation of trade secrets, breach of contract, and interference with contract in the District Court for the District of Arizona.
 We obtained injunctions in favor of our client on September 19, 2014, including a finding of patent infringement.
 The case involved our clients’ teleradiology technology and confidential business information.
 The action is civil action number 2:13-cv-01705.